apache/mesos/docs/gpu-support.md

     http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/#install-samples

-Finally, you should get a developer to run Mesos's Nvidia GPU related unit tests on your machine to ensure that everything passes (as described below).
+Finally, you should get a developer to run Mesos's Nvidia GPU-related unit tests on your machine to ensure that everything passes (as described below).